0xEniotna/ekubo-101/README.md

 ```

 My `locked` function accepts/consumes the callback from the core by calling `consume_callback_data::<CallbackData>(core, data)`. `CallbackData` is a custom enum.
 It is the input type of my call.
-To clean my code and to avoid having a 1000 lines `locked` function, I implement the logic in other functions. `swap_inner` implements the swap logic.
+To clean my code and to avoid having a 1000 lines `locked` function, I implemented the logic in subfunctions. `swap_inner` implements the swap logic.
 Basically, it loops through all swaps and executes them one by one.
 The most important line in `swap_inner` is:

 ```rs
 let delta = core.swap(